 While the scenery is awesome from almost any point of Kosciusko National Park, you would want to take the Mount Stillwell Walk for an exceptionally good view of Australia’s highest and third highest peaks and to explore more of Snowy Mountain’s plantlife and wildlife.
 And of course, everyone must do the Summit Walking Track during summer –this route will take you to the historic Seaman’s Hut and Snowy River where you can stop for lunch or just to let the beauty of the place sink in!
 For more adventurous hikers who come well-equipped, you can extend your trek of the Summit Walking Track to the Main Range Track –a 22-kilometer loop walk of alpine forests which will also take you across Snowy River and to the summit.

-If you are going to camp for the night, remember to come prepared as campsites in the Kosciuszko National Park are remote.
-Your water supply should be enough for several days or if you plan to collect water as you go along, don’t forget to bring water treatment tablets to make your collected water supply drinkable.
-Bring fuel stove and food to cook, tent to sleep in (the huts are not for accommodation), and lots of warm clothes.
+If you are going to camp for the night, remember to come prepared.
+Campsites in the Kosciuszko National Park are remote.
+Your water supply should be enough for several days.
+If you plan to collect water as you go along, don’t forget to bring water treatment tablets!
+They will make your collected water supply drinkable.
+Bring fuel stove and food to cook.
+A tent to sleep in (the huts are not for accommodation), and lots of warm clothes.
 Remember that you’ll be in Australia’s highest campground!
-For hygienic purposes, pack biodegradable waste bags because toilets may not be available in higher campgrounds and dispose of them later on when facilities become available.
+For hygienic purposes, pack biodegradable waste bags because toilets may not be available.
+Dispose of them later on when facilities become available.

 Where to camp

 Kosciuszko National Park have camping restrictions especially around the catchments of alpine lakes and of ski resorts and other areas surrounding the summit, chairlift, and publics roads accessible by vehicles.
 If you and your group has plans to camp or explore off-track areas, fill out a trip intention form ahead of time.